-© usedgondolashelves.com 2011-2015 all rights reserved
+© 2011-2015 usedgondolashelving.com • All rights reserved

 When they close or remodel a store, Walmart often sells off their used shelving to the public.

 This isn't a deal breaker for most, but keep this in mind if you plan to peg alot of your products.
-The metal will be exposed on the other/back side and would require coverage and planning.
+The metal hook will be exposed on the other/back side and would require coverage and planning.

 The product itself isn't as structurally sound as a better shelving might be, the single-board being only one reason.
 Again, this isn't a deal breaker, but it is a factor to consider.